MooersLab/orgpymolpysnips/README.md

 Such a document enables readers to reproduce the images in the research paper.
 This capability supports the practice of the FAIR principles and the practice of rigorous science.

 - Org documents can be used with the Emacs journal package an electronic laboratory notebook with each day being stored in a separate document.
-The source block of PyMOL code
+The source blocks of PyMOL code can be included.

+- Org supports a more direct and faster path to a PDF of the Org document.
+This PDF can be navigated much faster than the Org document with all of code unfolded and faster than a Jupyter notebook.
+This PDF for the document examined when selecting images for publication.

 ## Features of the library